 At Groundswell Fund, we believe that those closest to the problem are also best able to develop strategies to achieve solutions.

 Since our inception, Groundswell has granted more than $32 million to the U.S. reproductive justice (RJ) movement — the primary movement engaging women of color, low-income women, young people, and LGBT people as grassroots activists on reproductive issues.

 Groundswell funds more RJ organizations annually than any other foundation.

-Our Mission: Groundswell supports a stronger, more effective U.S. movement for reproductive justice by mobilizing new funding and capacity building resources to grassroots organizing and policy change efforts led to empower low income women, women of color and transgender people.
+Our Mission: Groundswell Fund supports a stronger, more effective U.S. movement for reproductive justice by mobilizing new funding and capacity building resources to grassroots organizing and policy change efforts led by low income women, women of color and transgender people.